KeremAR/DevOps-Cheat/CLOUD/AWS/Iam-tasks.md

 ### Task: Configuring IAM Group Permissions (CLI Method)

+*This task demonstrates how to attach an AWS-managed policy to an IAM Group, which is the standard way to grant permissions to multiple users at once and simplify access management.*

 This report details the process of attaching the `AmazonEC2FullAccess` policy to the `cmtr-zdv1y551-iam-g-group-developers` IAM group using the AWS Command Line Interface (CLI) to achieve the maximum possible score.

 #### Step 1: Task Analysis & Strategy